MarkusBernhardt/ReSparker/README.md

 Printer manufacturers had to learn that.
 They wanted to control, who is allowed to refill consumables, produce generic consumables, and so on.

 Sparx also needs to learn that disabling a ring by the skate sharpener machine is a no go.
 There are a lot more ways to ensure the quality of the grinding.
 Simply display a big, fat, scary warning.
-This is also how your car or your printer do it.
-When you miss the oil change interval of your car, or use non-genuine printer ink, will your car or printer still work.
-It only displays a warning and stores that somewhere in the system, so you cannot sue them, when your engine or print head explodes.
+This is also how your car or your printer are doing it.
+They still work, when you miss the oil change interval of your car or use non-genuine printer ink.
+They only displays a warning and store that somewhere in the system, so you cannot sue them, when your engine or print head explodes.

 ## Status
 Most of the data written on a grinding ring is decoded by now.